Gather with us to worship the God who saves sinners.

 Mark 16:15–16

-15 And he said unto them, Go ye into all the world, and preach the gospel to every creature.
-16 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.
+"And he said unto them, Go ye into all the world, and preach the gospel to every creature.
+16 He that believeth and is baptized shall be saved; but he that believeth not shall be damned."

 Q: Is your life joyfully surrendered to Jesus as the King of heaven and earth and to all His teachings?
 Do you believe He will return, judge the living and the dead, and make all things new?

-Don’t let Satan deceitfully take away the message of the gospel from your heart.
+Don’t let any deceitfully take away the message of the gospel from your heart.
 Don’t let affliction or persecution turn you away from it.
 Don’t leave here and get busy with the cares, riches, and desires of this world so that the gospel is mostly forgotten and unseen in your life.

-Hear, receive, and guard the gospel message in your heart, trusting God to bring forth eternal fruit of the Kingdom of God in your life.
+Hear, receive, and guard the gospel message in your heart, trusting God to bring forth eternal fruit of the kingdom of God in your life.
 Treasure and keep the good news of Jesus, and be committed to Christ’s church, helping others do so.
 If you have not been, be baptized, and join a gospel-preaching church.

 The first one is in Mark 5 when a Jewish synagogue ruler sought out Jesus to heal his daughter, but then she died.
 And before resurrecting her, Jesus said to him: